tinazunner/NCOR-Network/docs/get-started.md

 # Get Started with NCOR

-Welcome to the Ontology Research & Development Network!
+Welcome to the National Center for Ontological Research (NCOR) network!
 This guide will help you understand what NCOR is, why you might want to join our network, and how to get involved with our various initiatives.

 ## What is NCOR?

-The National Center for Ontological Research (NCOR) is a global non-profit organization dedicated to advancing the field of ontology through fostering research centers in different countries around the world.
+NCOR is a non-profit organization dedicated to advancing the field of ontology through fostering research centers in different countries around the world.
 We serve as:

 - A coordinating hub for ontological research and education
 - An international community of ontology experts and practitioners
-- A provider of resources for implementing ontologies in various domains
+- A provider of resources for implementing and vetting ontologies in various domains
 - A facilitator of cross-cultural ontology development

-NCOR promotes the development of high-quality, interoperable ontologies across diverse cultural perspectives and domains.

 ## Why Join NCOR?